GAPS Diet: Heal Your Autoimmune Disease NowUpdated: January 31, 2017Healthy Living

 The GAPS diet as recommended by Dr. Natasha Campbell-McBride MD limits food intake to those items that can be fully digested even within a compromised gut environment thereby allowing the gut wall to heal.
 When the gut wall is allowed to finally heal by removing foods that cannot be fully digested, the holes in the gut wall reseal and the toxins that are causing autoimmune symptoms stop spilling into the blood and wreaking havoc in the body.

-What Foods Do People Healing Their Guts Need to Avoid
+What Foods Do People on GAPS Diet Need to Avoid

 At first read, the GAPS diet can seem quite complicated.
 In actuality, it is really very simple.